Close Close

 Summary of Program Evaluation

-Evaluation of site placements via student feedback, outreach to site supervisors via verbal and electronic communication, and formal evaluations in Tevera was ongoing and revealed overall satisfaction with the quality of supervision and student experiences.
-Efforts to increase site partnerships is ongoing, and new sites have been added to the department’s approved site list and communicated to students regularly.
-Recent graduates of the program continue to report the value and role of field placements in their success in gaining employment.
+Enrollment for field placement courses were congruent with patterns of enrollment admission and graduation.
+Evaluation of site placement via student feedback, outreach to site supervisors via verbal and electronic communication, and formal evaluations in Tevera, was on-going and reflected overall satisfaction with quality of supervision and student experiences.
+Efforts to increase site partnerships is on-going.
+New sites have been added through the department’s vetting process and are communicated to student regularly.
+Graduates in the program continue to express the value of and role of field placement in their success in gaining employment.

 Substantial Program Changes